 It is the student's responsibility to maintain a current TB screening, COVID-19 vaccination records and CPR certification throughout the program.
 Documentation of updates must be provided to the CSPN Secretary.
+In cases where the exemption for COVID-19 vaccination is allowed by the respective clinical agency, the student must apply for the exemption using the agency forms, if applicable.
 The student will not be allowed in class until all requirements are submitted by due dates.
-(Level I, September 15th and Level II, August 15th)
+(Level I - September 15th and Level II - August 4th)